Multiple testing under negative dependence: Merging negatively dependent e-values

 Products are not the only way to combine negatively dependent e-values.
 The next proposition lays out certain admissible combinations.

-\begin{corollary} For negatively upper orthant dependent e-values $E_1,\dots,E_K$, convex combinations of terms are also valid e-values (here the product is $1$ if $A=\varnothing$).
+\begin{corollary} For negatively upper orthant dependent e-values $E_1,\dots,E_K$, convex combinations of are also valid e-values (here the product is $1$ if $A=\varnothing$).
 This family includes U-statistics of $E_1,\dots,E_K$.
-Further, such convex combinations, treated as functions from $[0,\infty)^K\to [0,\infty)$, are admissible merging functions for negatively orthant dependent e-values. \end{corollary}
+Further, such convex combinations, treated as functions from $[0,\infty)^K\to [0,\infty)$, are admissible merging functions for negative orthant dependent e-values. \end{corollary}